realHarshCodes/Image-Edge-Detection-/README.md

 - Image segmentation
 - Computer vision

----
+## Conclusion

-## 11. CONCLUSION
+This project shows how vector calculus (gradients) can be applied to image processing.

-This project demonstrates how vector calculus, specifically gradients and partial derivatives, can be applied to image processing.
-By analyzing intensity variations, edges can be effectively detected, forming a fundamental technique in computer vision and artificial intelligence.
+Gradient magnitude effectively detects edges by identifying intensity variations.